Project Context & Status

 Expressions of Change is a sabbatical research project by Klaas van Schelven.

 The aim of the project is to improve the tools for constructing ever-changing computer programs by putting the changes themselves central in the programming experience.
-This is an ongoing project.
 Progress is documented on this site in two forms:

 - Articles describing the progress of the project and its philosophical underpinnings.
 For example: a paper was recently accepted to the European Lisp Symposium